MyPureCloud/knowledge-connector-app/README.md

 ```
 # Update document links, so they point to their synced document counterpart in destination instead of source.
 UPDATE_DOCUMENT_LINKS=
+# Generate and attach an external url field to the articles that will point to the article in the source system.
+Default false
+BUILD_EXTERNAL_URLS=
 ```

 #### Attachment (image) download allow-list